March 1, 2009Anthem Integrated 225

 particularly up top.

-The NAD C372 has a warm, friendly sound, but its not
+The NAD C372 has a warm, friendly sound, but it’s not

 as refined or as precise as the Anthem.
 The Integrated 225 could come off as sounding a